ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/triggering-pmu-events-2/operation.md

 ASE_INST_SPEC is 3
 ```

-The results show `ASE_SPEC` is 1 and `ASE_INST_SPEC` is 3. `ASE_INST_SPEC` counts speculatively-executed Advanced SIMD operations.
-Meanwhile, `ASE_SPEC` counts speculatively-executed Advanced SIMD operations, excluding load, store, and move micro-operations that move data to or from the SIMD registers. `ASE_INST_SPEC` counts 1 from LD2 and 2 from ADD, adding then storing. `ASE_SPEC` only counts 1 from the actual NEON add operation.
+The results show `ASE_SPEC` is 1 and `ASE_INST_SPEC` is 3. `ASE_INST_SPEC` counts speculatively executed Advanced SIMD operations.
+Meanwhile, `ASE_SPEC` counts speculatively executed Advanced SIMD operations, excluding load, store, and move micro-operations that move data to or from the SIMD registers. `ASE_INST_SPEC` counts 1 from LD2 and 2 from ADD, adding then storing. `ASE_SPEC` only counts 1 from the actual NEON add operation.

 ## Scalar floating point percentage